nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * `AddressBookParser` — Handles the parsing of the user's reset command.
 * `LogicManager` — Represents the application's data and business logic, including the functionality to check if the user has properly gone through the appropriate steps to execute a successful address book reset.

 Given below is an example usage scenario and how the reset mechanism behaves at each step.
-The sequence diagram illustrates the interactions inside the Logic component for the first execution of the reset command.
+The sequence diagram illustrates the interactions inside the Logic component for the first execution of the `reset` command.
+The diagrams illustrate the flow of the execution of a successful `reset` command.

 Step 1.
 The user enters the `reset` command.
 And is given a warning of the functionality of the `reset` command and is prompted to enter `reset confirm` to continue executing the command.